Executive Director - Hope Station

 Key lived experiences, attributes, and skillsets sought in the Executive Director

-- Five or more years of experience in non-profit executive or pastoral management role where organizational sustainability and growth were key parts of the position
+- Five or more years of experience in a non-profit executive or pastoral management role where organizational sustainability and growth were key parts of the position

 - Bachelor’s degree or higher from an accredited college/university

-- Work productively in a flexible environment
+- Work productively in a flexible, dynamic environment

 - Excellent oral and written communication skills

-- Strong interpersonal and deep relational skills, with the ability to build trust, respect, and camaraderie among a diverse group and interact equally well with board, staff, community leaders, and clients
+- Strong interpersonal and deep relational skills, with the ability to build trust, respect, and develop camaraderie among a diverse group and interact equally well with board, staff, community leaders, and clients

-- Demonstrated fundraising experience with success in building dynamic relationships with key stakeholders, church, business and foundation leaders, and others who can influence individual, corporate, and foundation, and giving; experience cultivating, soliciting, and stewarding major gifts
+- Demonstrated fundraising experience with success in building dynamic relationships with key stakeholders, church, business and foundation leaders, and others who can influence individual, corporate, foundation, and government giving; experience cultivating, soliciting, and stewarding major gifts

-- Grant writing and management experience preferred
+- Grant writing and management experience

 - History of demonstrating the sound judgment, administrative skill, and financial acumen necessary to oversee day-to-day operations, direct staff, and manage a budget of at least $1 million